MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/core-network-guide/cncg/server-certs/Refresh-Group-Policy.md

 ### To refresh Group Policy on the local computer

-1. On the computer where NPS is installed, open Windows PowerShellÂ® by using the icon on the taskbar.
+1. On the computer where NPS is installed, open Windows PowerShell® by using the icon on the taskbar.

 2. At the Windows PowerShell prompt, type **gpupdate**, and then press ENTER.